 - Weird taste in the mouth

-- Most patients feel their hearing improves after successful tympanoplasty, but hearing loss can usually persist as a result of scar tissue formation or persistent Eustachian tube problems. seldom Hearing deteriorates After tympanoplasty surgery.
-Conductive, sensorineural, or mixed hearing impairment may occur.
-Tinnitus can occur if hearing is impaired.
-Vertigo is rare.
+- Most patients feel that their hearing improves after successful tympanoplasty, but hearing loss can usually persist due to scar tissue formation or persistent Eustachian tube problems, rarely Hearing deteriorates After tympanoplasty, conductive, sensorineural, or mixed hearing loss may occur, as can tinnitus if hearing worsens.

-- A change in the sense of taste after tympanoplasty can occur due to damage to the taste nerve, which passes near the eardrum and is responsible for the sensation of taste on the side of the tongue.
-Loss of taste on the side of the tongue can occur up to 10% of ear procedures and last for a few months.
-It is seldom permanent.
+- A change in the sense of taste can occur after tympanoplasty surgery due to damage to the taste nerve that passes near the eardrum and is responsible for the taste sensation on the side of the tongue.
+Loss of taste on the side of the tongue can occur in 10% of ear procedures and lasts for a few months, rarely. be permanent.

-- Lightheadedness and dizziness are common after tympanoplasty, but they are often brief and rarely last.
+- Dizziness and vertigo are common after tympanoplasty, but they are often brief and rarely persistent.

-- Facial nerve paralysis is a very rare complication of tympanoplasty.
-The facial nerve runs through the middle ear and is rarely injured during tympanoplasty.
-The facial nerve monitor is used during medial and lateral tympanoplasty which reduces the incidence of these complications.
+- Facial nerve paralysis is a very rare complication of tympanoplasty, as the facial nerve runs through the middle ear and is rarely injured during tympanoplasty.
+A facial nerve monitor is used during medial and lateral tympanoplasty, which reduces the incidence of these complications.

 - Follow your doctor's instructions.

-- Give your child pain relievers when needed.
+- Give the child pain relievers when needed.

-- Any activities that may cause changes in pressure (swimming, diving, flying).
+- Any activities that may cause changes in pressure (swimming, diving, air travel)

 Most children can return to normal activities two days after tympanoplasty.

 The following instructions will help you know what to expect in the days following tympanoplasty.
 Do not hesitate to Connection If you have questions or concerns, Bimaristan Center Is your family in Turkey.

 There are some restrictions on activities until the wound behind the ear heals.
 Your child should limit activities for the first seven to 10 days after tympanoplasty, and avoid exertion or active play.
 After that, a slow increase in activity is recommended.